 - Help ensure the engagement of Business Owners, Shared Services, and other stakeholders

 - Create an environment where the facts are always friendly

-- Provide freedom and safety so individuals and teams are free to innovate, experiment, and even fail on occasion
+- Provide freedom and safety so that individuals and teams feel free to innovate, experiment, and even fail on occasion

 - Communicate openly and honestly with all stakeholders

 - Keep backlogs and information radiators fully visible to all

 - Value productivity, quality, transparency, and openness over internal politics

 - Understand, teach, or sponsor technical skills development to support high-quality code, components, systems, and Solutions